 If the Oxontime bus stop search-engine recognises even a fragment of the stop name it will offer up a list for your further selection so you do not need to remember the whole name exactly.
 The stop name should be the same used by each operator in their timetables and also displayed on the street furniture at the stop itself.
 For historical reasons this might not always the case but we do out best to keep everything co-ordinated.

 The name of any road in Oxfordshire, or a fragment of a name of at least 3 characters, or if it is an un-named road try the National road number e.g. A4074, A40.

 Some District search options let you search outside Oxfordshire but will only list stops covered by Oxontime RTI services, and you'll only be able to get RTI data if we have assigned a unique Stop Reference number (see above).
 Districts are 'political' regions and don't always make logical sense to someone who is not already familiar with the local area.
 Essentially 'Districts' are used to list the Localities- so you could always try the Locality search option if you know even a fragment of it's name and do not want to delve into the lists of Districts.

-Localities are the names of quite a number of different places or things; names of towns, cities, districts, suburbs, shopping centres, car-parks.
+Includes the ability to search by recognisable names of Towns & Villages but also by other 'Localities'.
+This can include the names of quite a number of different places or things; names of towns, cities, districts, suburbs, shopping centres, car-parks.